Generally, Phonic Phase 4, as described in Letters and Sounds (2007), relates to the blending of consonants at the beginning and end of simple words.

 Sometimes these occur with another consonant to give 'shr.., thr.., ..nch, ..tch' as in the words 'shrub, thrush, branch, catch'.

-At this stage, the phonic progression of Jelly and Bean books introduces more vowel graphemes from Phase 3 of Letters and Sounds.
+However, at this stage, the Jelly and Bean books introduce more of the vowel digraphs from Phase 3 of Letters and Sounds (2007).
 These graphemes are all used in stories written in the present tense.
-These are 'oo (cool), ie (tries), oa (float), ar (car), a (falls), or (storm), air (scared).
+These are 'oo (cool), ie (tries), oa (float), ar (car), oy (toy), ir (first)'.

 The books also reinforce 'y' (fly).
 The high-frequency words 'where, there, here, some, want, move, one, what, watch' are introduced.